jzz0026/RNAseq_Mutation_cancer_risk_miniproject/README.md

    <img src="Plot/pca_isolationForest.png" alt="alternate text" width="1500">
 </p>

-3. check whether there is any pattern existed in mRNA expression in order to remove redundant genes.
+3. Check whether there is any pattern existed in mRNA expression in order to remove redundant genes.
 However, no any obvious pattern was observed (Figur 2).
 <div align="center">
   Figure 2.
 Heatmap of mRNA expression
 </div>